 What is the Postgraduate Course in Roman Epigraphy?

-For the first time, in July 2012, the BSR welcomed an interdisciplinary group of postgraduates, from the fields of archaeology, ancient history, art history, museum studies, classics and related fields (including but not limited to epigraphy) who wished to pursue the study of epigraphic evidence in their research.
+This biennial course is designed for postgraduates in archaeology, ancient history, art history, museum studies, classics and related fields who wish to pursue the study of epigraphic evidence in their research.

 How do I apply?

-The deadline for applications will be 30 January 2014.
+The deadline for applications is 30 January 2016.

-**No dinner is provided on Saturday night and no lunch on Sunday.
+* Please note no dinner is provided on Saturday nor lunch on Sunday.